Find out where Remembrance Day events are taking place across Portsmouth, Fareham, Gosport and Havant in 2021

 This will be followed by a Civic Service with the Mayor of Havant and MP Alan Mak in the church.
 Masks and social distancing will be kindly requested, as far as possible.

-In Emsworth, a gathering will take place on Thursday, Novemvber 11 at 10.45am in Emsworth Memorial Gardens, at Emsworth Jubilee Recreation Ground, Coldharbour Farm Road,.
+In Emsworth, a gathering will take place on Thursday, November 11 at 10.45am in Emsworth Memorial Gardens, at Emsworth Jubilee Recreation Ground, Coldharbour Farm Road,.

 On Sunday, November 14 parish services will be held in St. James’ Church at 10am and St. Thomas à Becket at 10.55am.